manish-1988/MPAudioRecorder/README.md

             public var customPath: String?

-            /// If user wants the recorded audio filed to be saved to the iPhone's library # Coming soon.
+            /// If the user wants the recorded audio filed to be saved to the iPhone's library # Coming soon.

             public var shouldSaveToLibrary: Bool = false